Numostanley/NetworkScanner/README.md

 # VulnScanner
-This is a prototype app for a network vulnerability scanning SaaS application.
+This is a prototype app for a network vulnerability scanning open-source application.

 Details of how to run this project on a server can be accessed through the mkdocs file by running the following commands on your terminal;